atsheehan/curriculum/lessons/launchtails-forms/launchtails-forms.md

 * Create a means to identify a list of traits for a given drink.
   For example, I could specify an Irish coffee to have hot, Irish, and cultural characteristics.
   You should utilize a `has_many :through` association and the `collection_check_boxes` view helper.
   You should also modify `db/seeds.rb` to create a list of characteristics that drinks can have.
+Modify the acceptance test to exercise this new functionanlity.

 [launchtails-gh]: https://github.com/LaunchAcademy/launchtails